jk-me/jk-me.github.io/_posts/2019-03-11-git_cheat_sheet.markdown

 * `git push -u origin branch-name.` - pushes commits to branch
 * `git push --set-upstream origin branch-name` - pushes commit to branch, same as above command

-Push branch to master
-When your branch feature is finished, you can merge with your master branch with the following.
+When your branch feature is finished, you can merge and push to your master branch with the following.
 * `git checkout master` - switch branches(back to master)
-* `git merge branch-name` - merges branch
+* `git merge branch-name` - merges branch.

 Then git add, commit and push as usual.

 * `git branch -d branch-name` - deletes local branch